Hwata dynasty: Judson rescue party

-On 18 June 1896, concerned about the safety of the party at Mazoe Mine, the Administrator for Harare, Judge Vincent organised Dan Judson and four men (Honey, Godfrey King, Hendriks, Guyen and Stamford Brown) to travel from Harare to Mazoe to rescue the besieged inhabitants.
+On 18 June 1896, concerned about the safety of the party at Mazoe Mine, the Administrator for Harare, Judge Vincent, organised Dan Judson and four men (Honey, Godfrey King, Hendriks, Guyen and Stamford Brown) to travel from Harare to Mazoe to rescue the besieged inhabitants.
 Judson's party left Harare just after sunset and followed the old Mazoe road via Marlborough.
 They were joined by another five men at Mount Hampden, going past the Salvation Army farm where the late Cass lived.
 A mile later, they came under fierce gun attack from dense bush.
-Niebuhr's was shot in the hand and his horse died.
+Niebuhr was shot in the hand and his horse died.
 Rawson's horse was also shot dead and the two got rides from Judson and Hendrik.
-They rode through the bush horses were shot and Niebuhr was injured seriously.
+They rode through the bush, where horses were shot and Niebuhr was injured seriously.
 Three villagers were killed.
 The Judson party survived the hail of gunshots and arrived safely at Mazoe mine.
 However, the mine remained under heavy attack.
-Rawson acknowledges in his report that Mhasvi managed to keep up a steady fire with great accuracy.
+Rawson acknowledged in his report that Mhasvi managed to keep up a steady fire with great accuracy.
 There were no further casualties at the mine on this day.
-However, later than evening, Charles Annesty, a prospector who was returning to the mine from Chipadze kraal riding a donkey, was shot dead by the locals.
-The assault on the mine resumed at damn on 19 June 1896 with barrages of gunfire which continued until midday.
+However, later that evening, Charles Annesty, a prospector who was returning to the mine from Chipadze kraal riding a donkey, was shot dead by the locals.
+The assault on the mine resumed at dawn on 19 June 1896 with barrages of gunfire which continued until midday.